-Power BI uses Azure Active Directory (AAD) to authenticate users who login to the Power BI service, and in turn, uses the Power BI login credentials whenever a user attempt to resources that require authentication.
-Users login to the Power BI service using the email address used to establish their Power BI account; Power BI uses the that login email as the effective username, which is passed to resources whenever a user attempts to connect to data.
+Power BI uses Azure Active Directory (AAD) to authenticate users who log in to the Power BI service, and in turn, uses the Power BI login credentials whenever a user attempts to access resources that require authentication.
+Users log in to the Power BI service using the email address used to establish their Power BI account; Power BI uses that login email as the effective username, which is passed to resources whenever a user attempts to connect to data.
 The effective username is then mapped to a User Principal Name (UPN and resolved to the associated Windows domain account, against which authentication is applied.

 For organizations that used work emails for Power BI login (such as firstname.lastname@example.org), the effective username to UPN mapping is straightforward.
 For organizations that did not use work emails for Power BI login (such as email@example.com), mapping between AAD and on-premises credentials will require directory synchronization to work properly.